Join Our Studies

-Are you interested in participating in a CAN-BIND research study to help advance our understanding of depression and treatment response?
+Are you interested in participating in a CAN-BIND research study?
 Learn about our studies here.

 Click below to read frequently asked questions (FAQs) about being a research participant, and to learn about the research process.

 How do I participate in a CAN-BIND research study?

 Please browse our Ongoing Studies page to find information about each study, such as where the study is taking place, and the profile of individuals who can participate.
 If you want to participate or have any questions about the study, please contact the respective coordinator listed.